Current streamflow - 133cfs

 The Tellico is currently running at 202cfs and dropping.
 The river was stocked for Delayed Harvest earlier this week and we are finding a good mix of wild and stocked trout.
 There's not much chance of rain in the next week, so conditions should be pretty steady through the weekend and into next week.

-@samaritanspurse and @unitedway.
+We are continuing to get more and more info from friends and neighbors in northeast Tennessee and North Carolina.
+The amount of devastation is something that this area has never seen before.
+We are doing what we can to help those affected, and we encourage people looking to help to donate to relief organizations such as @samaritanspurse and @unitedway.
 There are a lot of local supply and donation drives all over the southeast to help get supplies to flood victims. @chattanooga has made posts recently with information on where you can give blood or donate items. @southerncultureonthefly is doing a great job of posting updates and ways that we can help guides and shops in the fly fishing community that have been deeply impacted.
 These people are going to need a lot of support, so please help however you can.

 STREAM REPORT 9.26.24